Famiclone: Ukraine

 One of the most known clone in this country is Dendy.
 There were also other brands like Kenga which were very widespread in Ukraine.
 Kenga even had a TV show called Kenga Predstavlyaet!

-Within the Donetsk region, Atlantida company sold a Dendy competitor, the Jippy game console, which was a clone of Ending Man.
+Within the Donetsk region, the Atlantida company sold a Dendy competitor, the Jippy game console, which was a clone of Ending Man.
 The console also used a mascot similar to Dendy - a similarly dressed hippopotamus named Jippy.
 It had headphone jacks and switches to activate the "turbo-pause".
 According to various estimates, 15,000 copies were sold, including 5,000 in Moscow, Russia.
 A TV show Jippy Club was produced on the local Donetsk TV station.
 The project closed in 1994.

-In 1994, Steepler, Dendy producer, reached an agreement with Nintendo to sell consoles in all post-Soviet states with relinquished its claim to Dendy sales, meaning that Nintendo didn't take legal action against famiclones.
+In 1994, Steepler, the producer of Dendy, reached an agreement with Nintendo to sell consoles in Russia and CIS countries with relinquished its claim to Dendy sales, meaning that Nintendo did not take legal action against famiclones.
+Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).